 Several popular models have been proposed to incorporate some of the characteristics of historical interest rate movements.
 Often these continuous time models are based on only one stochastic factor, movements (changes) in the short-term interest rate (the instantaneous rate).
-A generic form of a one-factor term structure model is:
+A generic form of a one-factor term structure model is

-$$dr_t = \kappa(\theta - r_t)dt + \sigma r^{\gamma} dB_t \tag{2.1}$$
+$$dr_t = \kappa(\theta - r_t)dt + \sigma r t^{\gamma} dB_t.$$ (2.1)

-When $\gamma = 0$, this model is equivalent to the formulation of Vasicek (1977); when $\gamma = 0.5$, the model is the process proposed by Cox, Ingersoll, Ross (1985) (hereafter CIR).
-Equation (2.1) incorporates mean reversion.
-To see this, consider the case where the current level of the short-term rate (r_t) is above the mean reversion level θ .
-The change in the interest rate is then expected to be negative - interest rates are expected to fall.
+Formula (2.1) incorporates mean reversion.
+To see this, consider the case where the current level of the short-term rate (r_i) is above the mean reversion level θ .
+The change in the interest rate is then expected to be negative-interest rates are expected to fall.
 The speed of the reversion is determined by the parameter κ .
-If $\gamma > 0$, then interest rate volatility is related to the level of the interest rate models and determine that based on monthly data from 1964-1989 the value of γ is approximately 1.5.
+The last term in (2.1) incorporates the unknown, volatile component of interest rate changes over the next instant.
+The last term, dB_t , is the change in a Brownian motion-it has mean zero and variance equal to dt.
+This uncertainty is scaled by the volatility parameter σ .
+If $\gamma > 0$, then interest rate volatility is related to the level of the interest rate.
+When $\gamma = 0$, this model is equivalent to the formulation of Vasicek [43]; when $\gamma = 0.5$, the model is the process proposed by Cox, Ingersoll, Ross [13] (hereafter CIR).
+Chan et al. [10] estimate this class of interest rate models and determine that based on monthly data from 1964 through 1989 the value of γ is approximately 1.5.

-Models of the type shown in (2.1) are called "equilibrium models" since investors price bonds by responding to the known expectations of future interest rates.
+Models of the type shown in Formula (2.1) are called "equilibrium models" since investors price bonds by responding to the known expectations of future interest rates.
 Using the assumed process for short-term rates, one can determine the yield on longer-term bonds by looking at the expected path of interest rates until the bond's maturity.
-To determine the full term structure, one can price bonds of any maturity based on the expected evolution in short-term rates over the life of the bond2:
+To determine the full-term structure, one can price bonds of any maturity based on the expected evolution in short-term rates over the life of the bond:2 where P(t,T) is the time t price of a bond that pays \$1 in (T-t) years.
+One of the primary advantages of equilibrium models is that bond prices and many other interest rate contingent claims have closed-form analytic solutions.
+Vasicek and CIR evaluate Formula (2.2) to find bond prices:

-$$P(t,T) = E\begin{bmatrix} e^{T} \\ e^{-\int{t}^{T} u du} \\ e^{-\int{t}^{T} u du} \end{bmatrix}$$ (2.2)
+$$P(t,T) = E\left[\exp\left(-\int{t}^{T} r{u} du\right)\right]$$ (2.2)